 Download the Krazy Coupon Lady app so we can tell you when we see must-have deals.
+Or text HACKS to 57299.

 No wonder the sweater was only $6.99!

-3. Beware, T.J.Maxx brand-name clothing may be a knockoff.
+3. Beware: T.J.Maxx brand-name clothing may be a knockoff.

-As one KCL reader pointed out and NBC4 Washington reported, T.J.Maxx licenses their own designer clothing using labels from well-known brands.
+As one KCL reader pointed out, and NBC4 Washington reported, T.J.Maxx licenses their own designer clothing using labels from well-known brands.

 How can you find out if it’s a knockoff?
 Flip the care labels over (the long white stack of tags usually sewn into the side of the garment at the bottom), and see if the very last one has “TJX Europe, Watford” printed on the back.
 If it does, it’s not the real thing.

-tommy hilfiger jeans at ross
+a person looking at jeans at ross

 In the battle of Ross jeans vs. T.J.Maxx jeans, Ross wins if you’re hunting down brands like Calvin Klein or Tommy Hilfiger.
 Just don’t buy your jeans from a department store.
 That’s the moral of this story.
 And honestly, the T.J.Maxx jeans selection didn’t have much in the way of Calvin Klein and Tommy Hilfiger.
 They seem to favor brands like Democracy, Lucky Brand, and Kensie.
 If you love CK and Tommy, shop at Ross.